-- 1. Rotate fan to check for binding. - 2.
-Inspect all factory- and field-installed wiring for loose connections.

-- 3. After evacuation is complete, open the liquid line and suction line service valves to release the refrigerant charge (contained in outdoor unit) into the system. - 4.
-Replace the stem caps and tighten as specified in Operating Service Valves on page 5. - 5.
-Check voltage supply at the disconnect switch.
+- 1 Rotate fan to check for binding. - 2 Inspect all factory- and field-installed wiring for loose connections. - 3 After evacuation is complete, open both the liquid and vapor line service valves to release the refrigerant charge (contained in outdoor unit) into the system. - 4 Replace the stem caps and tighten to the value listed in table 1. - 5 Check voltage supply at the disconnect switch.
 The voltage must be within the range listed on the unit's nameplate.
-If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected. - 6.
-Set the thermostat for a cooling demand.
-Turn on power to the indoor indoor unit and close the outdoor unit disconnect switch to start the unit. - 7.
-Recheck voltage while the unit is running.
-Power must be within range shown on the nameplate. - 8.
-Check system for sufficient refrigerate using the procedures that follow.
+If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected.

+- 6 Set the thermostat for a cooling demand.
+Turn on power to the indoor unit and close the outdoor unit disconnect switch to start the unit. - 7 Recheck voltage while the unit is running.
+Power must be within range shown on the nameplate. - 8 Check system for sufficient refrigerant by using the procedures that follow.